 Star Anise – Bunga Lawang

 This is one of my late mum’s favourite spices.
-To honour her for the amazing recipes she passed down to me, which I have included in the book, I chose Star Anise for the book cover.
+To honour her for the amazing recipes she passed down to me, which I have included in the book, I chose it for the book cover design.
 In the kitchen, I break the petals into smaller pieces before toasting and grinding them with other spices.
-Star anise is great for seasoning, something savoury or sweet.
-It works well to infuse rice.
+Star anise is great for seasoning both savoury and sweet dishes and works particularly well for infusing rice.

 Ground Five Spice – fennel, cinnamon, star anise, cloves and peppercorns.

 Whoever created this spice mixture is a genius.
-It is perfectly balanced, each spice complementing one another and is so aromatic.
-I like to add this spice (1 teaspoon) with hoisin sauce (2 tablespoons), season with a pinch of salt and marinade chicken pieces (400g), and then fry it with a little oil on a low heat until cooked.
-Thinly slice the chicken and serve with salad.
-Delicious!
+It is perfectly balanced with each spice complementing one another and is so aromatic.
+I like to add this 1sp of this spice to 2 tbsp hoisin sauce and a pinch of salt and use it to marinate 400g chicken pieces.
+I then fry them with a little oil on a low heat until cooked and serve them thinly sliced with a salad.
+Delicious.

 Green Cardamom – Buah Pelaga

 If you accidentally chew on a cardamom pod – you’ll know about it!
-If I use whole cardamoms in my cooking, I count how many I put in the dish and once cooked, make sure I remove them all.
-Biting into them can be unpleasant!
-In my restaurant kitchen, where a dish is cooked in a big batch, we use muslin cloth to make a spice pouch, and then all the spices can be removed easily.
-I don’t usually bruise cardamom pods before adding into a dish, unless if they are toasted with other spices.
+If I use whole cardamoms in my cooking, I count how many I put in the dish and, once cooked, make sure I remove them all because biting into them can be unpleasant.
+In my restaurant kitchen, where a dish is cooked in a big batch, we use a muslin cloth to make a spice pouch, and then all the spices can be removed easily.
+I don’t usually bruise cardamom pods before adding to a dish unless they are toasted with other spices.

 Ready to start experimenting with Malaysian spices in your own kitchen?
-Order your copy of Amazing Malaysian here!
+Order your copy of Amazing Malaysian.